rezwanahmedsami/routemamba/README.md

 Check the documentation for understand.
 You can use this library in completely free.

 For any issue You can directly contact with developer: [Rezwan Ahmod Sami](https://facebook.com/rezwanahmodsami)

-Note: Routemamba is new name of elevatorjs what was created by rezwan ahmod sami, all the feature is same just name is change elevatorjs to routemamba and version is reseted v1.0.8 to v1.0.0 .